 Just why do cats eat grass?
-Doing this may look rather peculiar, but a cat eating grass is actually quite normal.
+This behavior may look rather strange, but in fact a cat eating grass is really quite normal.

-There are several theories that aim to explain this apparently strange behavior.
+There are a few theories that aim to explain this.

 The most usual reason given for cats eating grass is that it helps them to get rid of hairballs in their stomachs by making them vomit.